Varbin/python-poly1305/README.rst

    :target: http://codecov.io/github/Varbin/python-poly1305?branch=master

-A package providing DJK's Poly1305 algorithms, on the top of PyCrypto, cryptography or m2crypto (m2crypto may not work correctly).
+A package providing DJK's Poly1305 algorithms, on the top of PyCrypto, cryptography or m2crypto (m2crypto may not work correctly), working with Python 2 and 3.

+It's a fork of `this <https://cr.yp.to/mac/poly1305aes.py>`_ from Ken Raeburn.

 Example
 ---------------